 - Spray with Polyurethane sealer and let them dry completely.

 - Proceed with refinishing the metal exterior of your canner before you reinstall your handles and grips.

 NOTE: Wear rubber gloves for this!
 And DO NOT scrub the inside of your canner or lid.
 You want to avoid the sealing ring or any interior components.

 - Spray a portion of the canner with Easy-Off, do NOT let it sit for more than 1 minute.
-Avoid any paint that you want to remain on your canner stamp (mine is no longer brown as original).
+Avoid any paint that you want to remain on your canner stamp (mine is no longer brown like the original).

-- Rinse with warm water and a sponge, repeat on the area as necessary.
+- Rinse with warm water and a sponge, and repeat on the area as necessary.